Strengthen your bond with baby through massage

 The mother’s organs, especially the heartbeat, provide warmth and rhythm through their sounds and create the unborn child’s acoustic environment.
 After birth, this sense of rhythm can be continued in the daily routine.
 Establishing certain baby care rituals can help your child anticipate and adjust to daily activities.
 Baby massage is one such ritual that can support this sense of rhythm.

-A newborn’s skin is not yet fully developed.
-It takes a while for the skin’s acid mantle and the sebaceous and sweat glands to adjust to their function outside of the womb.
-Unlike synthetic oils, pure plant oils have a similar structure to human skin.
 A natural plant oil such as Calendula Baby Oil (Fragrance Free) is ideal for baby massage.
 With its extract of calendula blossoms, it gently cares for and protects sensitive skin.
+Because a newborn’s skin is not yet fully developed, it takes a while for the skin’s acid mantle and the sebaceous and sweat glands to adjust to their function outside of the womb.
+Unlike synthetic oils, pure plant oils have a similar structure to human skin.
 This enables the skin to gradually develop its function as a protective layer.
 Children with particularly sensitive skin prone to irritation or eczema can also be massaged with a gentle lotion, such as White Mallow Body Lotion.